 no longer affects initiative and hit chance.
 However, weapons can be fast or slow (affecting one’s chances of succesfully dodging or parrying an attack from such a weapon), have Impact (meaning you get to reroll damage and pick the highest one, HUGE), unreliable or experimental (jamming or exploding on a critical fumble), entrap or ensnare foes or increase your chances of stunning someone.

-The weapons rules represent what I feel is an overal improvement over the 1st edition, especially black powder weapons have been beefed up to what they should be (formidable but expensive, unreliable and dangerous devices).
+The weapons rules represent what I feel is an overall improvement over the 1st edition, especially black powder weapons have been beefed up to what they should be (formidable but expensive, unreliable and dangerous devices).
 Weapons like the flail and the lance are Tiring to use, meaning they have the Impact quality but only on the first round, a mechanic I kind of like.
-My only points of criticism are the treatment of polearms, which has been simplified to making them hard to parry only, with any simulation of their reach dissapearing over night and the lack of rules for incindiaries, a staple of medieval fantasy gaming as far as I am concerned.
+My only points of criticism are the treatment of polearms, which has been simplified to making them hard to parry only, with any simulation of their reach disappearing over night and the lack of rules for incendiaries, a staple of medieval fantasy gaming as far as I am concerned.

-As far as interesting additions to the overal arsenal go, the highly experimental Hochland rifle and the Repeater Pistol, in whose use only the Engineer advanced class is trained, are kind of awesome.
-The repeater is, simply put, a pistol or musket with six barrels.
+As far as interesting additions to the arsenal go, the highly experimental Hochland rifle and the Repeater Pistol, in whose use only the Engineer advanced class is trained, are kind of awesome.
+The Repeater is, simply put, a pistol or musket with six barrels.
 FUCK YES.
-A weapon that is also likely to see much use is the Blunderbus, which deals its damage in a cone to anyone who fails to make an agility test and can be used without penalty (reloading takes very long though).
+A weapon that is also likely to see much use is the Blunderbus, which deals its damage in a cone to anyone who fails to make an agility test and can be used untrained without penalty (reloading takes very long though).
 There is a reason we eventually switched to Black Powder and this is fucking it.
 Everything else kind of adds up, two-handed weapons have the Impact quality but are easier to dodge, off-hands may be used to carry a shield (great for parrying) or off-hand weapon for an extra attack (or a free parry if the weapon is defensive).

 Another bizarre addition to the equipment section is the Healing Poultice.
 At the paltry cost of 5 pennies, any character treated thus is treated as Lightly wounded for the purposes of a heal skill.
-And it has no Encumberance value!?!
+And it has no Encumbrance value!?!
 What were they smoking?

 I said I’d cover combat in more detail and I will.
 The omnipresent streamlining and categorization (i.e general rules covering a broad spectrum of situations instead of specific rules for specific events) that is characteristic of modern gaming is telling here.
-The complicated facing, flying and mounted combat rules have been stripped down until they are almost eradicated altogether.
+The complicated facing, flying and mounted combat rules have been stripped out until they are almost eradicated altogether.
 Actions have been neatly divided into Half actions and Full actions.
-The +10 bonus to WS for winning the combat each round has been stripped out, which is too bad.
+The +10 bonus to WS for winning the combat each round has been eliminated, which is too bad.
 In another weak ass move, melee combat no longer means you are glued to your opponent or risk taking an attack in the back but instead you may Disengage at the cost of a Full Action.
-Morale has been replaced entirely by the Fear ability, though I should point out that you still gain 1 insanity point each time you take a slug to the face.
+Morale has been replaced entirely by the Fear ability, though I should point out that you still gain 1 Insanity point each time you take a slug to the face.

 The NUMBER of possible actions during combat HAS increased significantly however.
 Rules have been added to cover offensive or defensive fighting, feints, maneuvering an enemy in a certain direction and so on.
 With missile weapons it is possible to take a half action to Aim your weapon, increasing your chances of landing a hit.

 Even provisions for Two-weapon fighting have been added and they are realistic and actually good and thus we would never see something like them again in a game.
 Having an extra weapon in your hand means you can make an attack with EITHER hand.
 It does NOT give you an extra attack.
 It DOES mean you can parry as a free action 1/round (normally you have to spend half a turn getting into a parrying stance).
 It only works with certain weapons but it can certainly be an asset, though nowhere near the overpowered nonsense skill tree of two-weapon fighting in most games.
-A point for Warhammer Fantasy.
+A point for Warhammer Fantasy Roleplay 2e.

 An interesting trade off between melee and ranged combat is that melee attacks are generally more damaging because of the addition of the STR bonus to damage but they may be dodged or parried, whereas missile weapons may not.

 god Sigmar intended.
 As a final charitable handout, WHF understands that your time is limited and thus provides a simple sidebar where several modifiers to combat are covered in a single sentence or less.
 They are sensible for the most part.
 Hitting someone who is outnumbered is easier, dodging whilst on the floor is hard, parrying a giant’s club is almost impossible etc. etc. No wasting your time here.

 Overall, I am not sure how I feel about the combat section.
-The added complexity should make for interesting and more varied skirmishing which is, let’s face it, going to be a staple of most if not all Warhammer Fantasy games.
+The added complexity should make for interesting and more varied skirmishing which is, let’s face it, going to be a staple of most if not all Warhammer Fantasy Roleplaying games.
 I feel most of the systems have been cleaned up, but the omission of the +10 for the victorious side rules, the almost total absence of mounted combat rules and the weird, unbalanced grappling rules require some errata or good old houseruling to pave over.
-I hesitantly give the combat and equipment section a mark of “Superior to the Old game,” for added tactical depth and equipment optimization wankathon shenanigans, while staying more or less true to its roots.
+I hesitantly give the combat and equipment section a mark of “Superior to the Old game,” for added tactical depth, streamlining and equipment optimization wankathon shenanigans, while staying more or less true to its roots.
 I can’t wait to murder myself some Beastmen.

-EDIT: I forgot to cover another major change that represents yet another major increase in Character survivability.
-Characters gain a number of “Fortune Points” equal to their fate points.
+EDIT: I forgot to cover another change that represents yet another major increase in Character survivability.
+Characters gain a number of “Fortune Points” equal to their Fate points.
 These points may be spent each day to reroll a single skill or characteristic test, gain an extra parry/dodge, gain an extra d10 on initiative or perform an extra half action.
-Since the average bear has between 1-3, that is a lot of rerolls EACH FUCKING DAY.
+Since your average bear has between 1-3, that is a lot of rerolls EACH FUCKING DAY.
 This rule represents a major shift in character power and a departure from the grimdark dying-in-the-mud playstyle of the 1st edition.
 Hoo boy.
 I understand why you would prefer the old game.